 #165-166 Sleepy Hollow (1999 & 2013)

 Why You Should Watch: Both adaptations of the famous tale are entertaining to watch.
-One is a gothic romance period drama from Tim Burton and the other a gothic urban fantasy series (with time travel and historical flashbacks) that follows Ichabod Crane as he’s resurrected and thrown into the modern world to partner up with a female cop to battle evil forces.
+One is a gothic romance period drama from Tim Burton, and the other is an urban fantasy series (with time travel and historical flashbacks) that follows Ichabod Crane as he’s resurrected and thrown into the modern world to partner up with a female cop to battle evil forces.

-Content Note: The 1999 version is R for graphic violence and sexuality, while the TV show is TV-14 for fantasy violence (much milder).
+Content Note: The 1999 version is R for graphic violence and sensuality, while the TV show is TV-14 for fantasy violence (much milder).